luyaochi/Hive-An-Evolutionary-Software-Development-Model/README.md

 > Hive is an evolution-centered decision model that supports a small number of critical structural commitments through extensive low-cost exploration.

 This model is suitable for software system development contexts characterized by long time horizons, high uncertainty, and dense irreversible decisions.

+## Authorship

+This model was originally articulated by Lu Yao-Chi.